 Our contractual obligations include long-term debt and related interest, leases, coal lease rights, coal purchase obligations, and unconditional purchase obligations.
-As discussed above, during the first quarter of 2022, we repaid \$271.5 million of our Term Loans which has reduced our long-term debt.
+As discussed above, we have reduced our long-term debt by repaying \$272.3 million of our Term Loan and negotiating exchanges of approximately \$125.2 million principal amount of our Convertible Notes during the first half of 2022.
 There have been no other material changes to our contractual obligations from our Annual Report on Form 10-K for the year ended December 31, 2021.
-For further information regarding the Term Loan Debt Facility, see Note 8, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.
+For further information regarding the Term Loan Debt Facility and Convertible Notes exchanges, see Note 8, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.